tecladocode/web-dev-bootcamp/curriculum/section13/lectures/05_how_secure_are_flask_cookies/README.md

 ---
-title: The lecture title goes here
+title: How secure are Flask cookies?
-slug: lecture-title
+slug: secure-flask-cookies
 tags:
     - Not started
-    - How to
+    - Concept
 categories:
     - Video
 section_number: 0
-excerpt: An excerpt of the lecture's content goes here.
+excerpt: A discussion on security of Flask cookies and what kind of data you can put in them.
 draft: true
 ---